AZIZ MURAT ASLAN

 WLM And that led to your writing your first original play—Seven Deadly Sins—which I’m proud to say had its debut in my home.

 AMA My goal has always been to treat Karagöz shadow theater as a living, evolving art form.
-Not a fixed heritage tradition.
+Not a fixed tradition.
 After I became comfortable and knowledgeable about the traditional Karagöz play structure, I had the courage to write my own play.
 I wanted to move the needle a little, so to speak.

 WLM What do you mean by that, Aziz?